mpcjanssen/simpletask-android/src/main/assets/javascript.md

 How does Simpletask use the script to filter tasks?
 As mentioned above it:

-> Depending on the boolean value of the last expression, the task is visible (in case of `true`) or filtered out (in case of `false`).
+> Depending on the boolean value of the last statement, the task is visible (in case of `true`) or filtered out (in case of `false`).

 What does this mean?
-In Javascript, every line of code is an expression (this is a simplification, but it's close enough).
-Every expression also has a value.
+In Javascript, every line of code is an statement (this is a simplification, but it's close enough).
+Every statement also has a value.
 For example in the script field add:

     1+1;